 Zollinger-Ellison syndrome (ZES) is the least common major cause of peptic ulcer disease.
 In this condition, tumors in the pancreas and duodenum (called gastrinomas) produce excessive amounts of gastrin, a hormone that stimulates gastric acid secretion.
 These tumors are usually cancerous, so proper and prompt management of the disease is essential.

-Another cause of peptic ulcer, although far less common than H. pylori or NSAIDs, is Zollinger-Ellison syndrome.
 A large amount of acid is produced in response to the overproduction of the hormone gastrin, which in turn is caused by tumors on the pancreas or duodenum.
-These tumors are usually cancerous and must be removed.
+These tumors are sometimes cancerous and must be removed.
 Acid production should also be suppressed to prevent ulcers from returning.

 Peptic ulcers associated with ZES are typically persistent and difficult to treat.
-Treatment consists of removing the tumors and suppressing acid with an intravenous PPI (Protonix).
+Treatment consists of removing the tumors or administering chemotherapy if surgery is not possible, and suppressing acid with a high dose PPI such as pantoprazole (Protonix).
 In the past, removing the stomach was the only treatment option.

 Other dyspepsia symptoms include: